|Target version:||020 - Next Release 2.0|

 -fixed npe on addAccount

-#4 Updated by jiaz about 1 year ago
+#4 Updated by jiaz over 2 years ago

 Advanced Settings- Linkcrawler rules